NatLibFi/RecordManager/README.md

 - MongoDB support

-  RecordManager supports both MongoDB (recommended) and any MySQL compatible database.
+  RecordManager supports both MongoDB and any MySQL compatible database.
 You may opt to skip the MongoDB requirements if you only use MySQL.

   - Required pecl modules for MongoDB support: mongodb